JoseMalabuyoc/Jose-Malabuyoc/README.md

 You've been given a dataset in quoted CSV format with a series of connected vehicle data points.

-You've been given some existing code in which you'll produce a clean output of dataset.
+You've been given some existing code in which you'll produce a clean output of the dataset.

 **To do this you'll need to implement the `parse_row` method in `csvparser.py`, and this should be your only focus.**